5.69%

 Quick Answer

-The best home loan rate in Australia as of March 2026 is 5.74% variable (comparison rate 5.79%) for owner-occupier principal and interest loans at 80% LVR or below.
-This rate is available from a non-bank lender on Lendera's panel.
-The Big 4 banks average 6.12% for comparable loans.
+The best home loan rate in Australia as of March 2026 is 5.69% variable (comparison rate 5.79%) for owner occupier principal and interest loans at 80% LVR or below.
+This rate is available from a non bank lender on Lendera's panel.
+The Big 4 banks average 6.37% for comparable loans after the March RBA hike to 4.10%.
 The best rate for you depends on your deposit size, whether you are buying or refinancing, and which loan features matter to you.
+Rates on this page are refreshed from Lendera's live rate database on each site rebuild.

 Important